b1thunt3r/bitLibCS_old/README.md

 # bitLibCS_old
-SOme old gems i found.
+Some old gems i found.

+Part of my process to "backup" old code.